gflorez97/dataProcesses2019/docs/index.md

 ## Methods

-The appropriate methods are employed to answer the question of interest, including:
-- **Strength of relationships**: Uses the appropriate technique to assess the strength of relationships amongst your variables of interest.
-You should include:
-  - A formula describing how you believe your features (independent variables) are related to your outcome of interest (dependent variable) (**5 points**)
-  - A defense of the variables included in your formula (**5 points**)
-  - Creating the appropriate model based on your dataset (**5 points**)
-- **Prediction**: You must also make predictions for your outcome of interest.
-In doing so, you must demonstrate a clear use of:
-  - Splitting your data into testing/training data (**2 points**)
-  - Applying cross validation to your model (**3 points**)
-  - Appropriately handling any missing values (**2 points**)
-  - Appropriately using categorical variables (**3 points**)
-  - Using a grid search to find the best parameters for you model of interest (**2 points**)
-  - Employing the algorithm of interest (**3 points**)

 ### Strength of relationships

-- Intentado con el lm para predecir isAllNBA, de múltiples maneras y con múltiplos y cuadrados, no llegamos a un buen R squared, ningún model bien ajustado, sólo hasta +- 0.3
-- Intentado con glm (binomial, poisson), tampoco es posible
-- Quizá no es posible con casos simples (lineal, logístico) llegar a un buen modelo, así que no queda del todo claro.
-- Factores externos, subjetividad.
-- Cambiamos por un modelo para predecir los minutos en base a las otras, pensamos que muchos minutos probablement ayuden a isllnba.

 We tried to create a linear model, using the r function ```rm``` to try to assess the strength of relationships in our dataset, related to whether a player is or not one of the 10 best of a year.
 Using the next formula, we wanted to obtain the model that maximized the R-squared value, as it is a metric of the strength of our model in describing the features, and then to study the significance of each of the features in that model, trying to see which ones are the most important for our variable of interest.

 ``` r